uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-global-impact-introduction.md

 ## Reading from the Computer Science Field Guide

 ## Learning objectives
+The above chapter readings include specific knowledge for EK's marked in bold.
+Work to include unmarked learning objectives in the CS Field Guide is currently in progress.

 ### LO 7.1.1 Explain how computing innovations affect communication, interaction, and cognition.
 - EK 7.1.1A Email, SMS, and chat have fostered new ways to communicate and collaborate.
 - EK 7.1.1B Video conferencing and video chat have fostered new ways to communicate and collaborate.
 - EK 7.1.1C Social media continues to evolve and fosters new ways to communicate.
-{panel type="teacher-note" summary="Exclusion - EK 7.1.1C"}
+{panel type="teacher-note" summary="Exclusion EK 7.1.1C"}
-EXCLUSION STATEMENT (for - EK 7.1.1C): Detailed knowledge of any social media site is beyond the scope of this course and the AP Exam.
+EXCLUSION STATEMENT (for EK 7.1.1C): Detailed knowledge of any social media site is beyond the scope of this course and the AP Exam.
 {panel end}
 - EK 7.1.1D Cloud computing fosters new ways to communicate and collaborate.
 - EK 7.1.1E Widespread access to information facilitates the identification of problems, development of solutions, and dissemination of results.